centuryglass/IntraPaint/doc/tool_guide.md

 2. **Eraser opacity slider**: Sets the exact eraser opacity.
 At 1.0 the eraser completely clears image content.
 3. **Eraser hardness slider**: Sets the brush edge hardness.
 At 1.0 eraser edges are completely solid, at 0.0 eraser edges fade evenly from the center.
 4. **Tablet pen pressure controls**:  These controls are only visible after IntraPaint first detects a connected drawing tablet.
 Pen pressure can be connected to any combination of size, opacity, and hardness, to scale those values down as pressure decreases.
+5. **Antialiasing checkbox**:  When checked, extra smoothing will be applied to jagged pixel edges when erasing.
+This is most useful when hardness is near 1.0.
-5. **"Erase in selection only" checkbox**:  When checked, the eraser will only make changes within [selected](#selection-tools) content.
+6. **"Erase in selection only" checkbox**:  When checked, the eraser will only make changes within [selected](#selection-tools) content.
-6. Examples of available brush settings.
+7. Examples of available brush settings.

 ---
 ### ![Fill tool icon](./tool_icons/fill_icon.png) Fill tool (F)